atomkirk/blog/content/blog/2020-07-01-fast-feedback-loops/index.md

 Code reviews are a big chunk of a developers day.
 Pair programming allows the code reviews to happen in real-time as you’re writing code.
 Whats more, that tight feedback loop of live conversation, both people with full context, fully invested, leads to significantly better code and an accelerated advancement of everyone’s skill and experience.
-What you save in time reviewing and tech debt more than makes up for the purely “lines of code written” opportunity cost.
+What you save in time reviewing and tech debt more than makes up for the purely “lines of code written” opportunity cost.[^3]

+A half way

 ## Fast build times